-- Schedule a Risk Program Audit – these audits examine the effectiveness of various risk management practices across your city’s operations, from HR to Public Works to law enforcement.
+- Risk Program Audit – examine the effectiveness of various risk management practices across your city’s operations (HR to public works to law enforcement).

-- Request Assistance with Safety and Risk Programs – this includes developing written safety programs for Cal/OSHA compliance, procedures for addressing liability loss exposures and more.
+- Safety and Risk Programs – developing written safety programs for Cal/OSHA compliance, procedures for addressing liability loss exposures and more.

-- Request Job Shadowing of High-Risk Activities – this service provides an in-depth approach to solving worker injuries by examining activities that are the leading cause of workers’ compensation losses.
+- Job Shadowing of High-Risk Activities – this service provides an in-depth approach to solving worker injuries by examining the leading causes of workers’ compensation losses.

-- Schedule a Safety Inspection – Facilities and playgrounds inspections are designed to identify hazardous conditions and provide a path for corrections.
+- Safety Inspections – Facility and playground inspections are designed to identify hazardous conditions and provide a path for correction.

 - Request a Specific Consultation – Industrial hygiene evaluation or risk review of particular practices and activities.